 ridge crest to over 100 km when carrying an embedded

 continent.
-It is helpful to visualize this layer as
+It is helps to visualize this layer as

-of an orange is to the fruit, itself.
-Below the crust
+an orange is to the fruit.
+Below the crust lies the

-mantle, a layer of rock extending to a depth
+mantle, a layer of rock extending to a depth of about

-of about 3,000 km, or halfway to the center of the
+3,000 km, or halfway to the center of the Earth.
+Parts of

-currents.
-This is convection, the force that drives
+convection, the force that drives continental drift.
+Below

 The continental configuration that we see today on the surface of the Earth is the result of these broad, thick rafts of oceanic crust and mantle shifting slowly to come together into a single primordial super-continent (nicknamed "Pangaea" by geologists) and then to start breaking apart again about 200 million years ago, first into two chunks ("Laurasia" and "Gondwana") and then into the configuration that is familiar to us today.
 (Young geology students are occasionally seen sporting t-shirts with messages calling for the “Reunification of Gondwanaland”.
 These kids need more homework.)

 When tectonic plates move, they do so along fracture lines, the borders of each plate that define the actual pieces of the gigantic jigsaw puzzle.
 The plates move apart undersea and form large mid-oceanic rifts and then ridges, true undersea mountain ranges, formed over the course of millions of years as hot magma flows from below the lithosphere up into the rift.
 It is this sea-floor spreading—driven by the convective movement of the internal heat of the earth—that drives the entire process of continental drift.